The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Secondary outcome [1] 423528 0

-Cognitive function will be assessed using the Montreal Cognitive Assessment (MoCA).
+Cognitive impairment: Cognitive function will be assessed using the Montreal Cognitive Assessment (MoCA).
 The MoCA evaluates multiple cognitive domains including attention, executive function, memory, language, visual constructional skills, conceptual thinking, calculations, and orientation.
 The tool consists of 13 subsets and yields a total score ranging from 0 to 30, with a high score indicative of better cognitive function.
-A score below 26 is generally considered to signal cognitive impairment and the assessment is utilised to identify mild cognitive dysfunction and track cognitive changes over time.
+A score below 26 is generally considered to signal cognitive impairment and the assessment is utilized to identify mild cognitive dysfunction and track cognitive changes over time.
+The assessment is also used as a prescreening to tool for cognitive impairment and will be implemented before participation in any of the pre intervention assessments.
+Any score 19 or below is a cut off for participation in the study.

 Timepoint [1] 423528 0